Questair Venture

 The Questair Venture is a homebuilt aircraft manufactured by Questair at John Bell Williams Airport in Bolton, Mississippi, United States.
 The aircraft first flew on 1 July 1987.

 Development

 Questair, Inc. was founded by Ed MacDonough and Jim Griswold in the mid 1980s.
-The Venture was designed by Griswold, a former chief engineer with Piper Aircraft, and used technology from the Piper Malibu, which Griswold led the design for as well.
+The Venture was designed by Griswold, a former chief engineer with Piper Aircraft, and used technology from the Piper Malibu, which Griswold also led the design for.
 The layout of the design was intended to combine a large two-seat side-by-side cabin with rear baggage space in the smallest possible airframe, having a highly streamlined design.

 The aircraft is of all-metal construction using pre-formed multi-curvature panels and is supplied as a kit to homebuilders.
 The Venture has a complex tricycle retractable undercarriage, but the Spirit version has a fixed spatted wheel fairings on the main landing gear, the nose landing gear remaining retractable.
 The engine is a Continental IO-550-G, designed specifically for the aircraft.